 Dementia currently affects more than 459,000 Australians and is the second leading cause of death in Australia with no cure.
-Victoria had approximately 96,789 people living with dementia in 2016, with 4 of the 7 eastern metropolitan region local government areas ranked within the top 10 in regards to prevalence of dementia in 2016: Monash (3), Whitehorse (4), Boroondara (5), and Manningham (10) (NATSEM 2016).
+Victoria had approximately 96,789 people living with dementia in 2016, with 4 of the 7 eastern metropolitan region local government areas ranked within the top 10 in regards to the prevalence of dementia in 2016: Monash (3), Whitehorse (4), Boroondara (5), and Manningham (10) (NATSEM 2016).

 Forest Hill Dementia Friendly Community

-- make Forest Hill a place where people living with dementia, and their family and friends, feel supported to participate in their community
+With a “nothing about us, without us” philosophy, this collaboration of organisations, carers and people living with dementia co-designed resources to make Forest Hill a place where people living with dementia, and their family and friends, feel supported to participate in their community

 Join the national campaign to become a dementia friend by completing free online learning and increase your understanding about dementia.

-IEPCP acknowledges the support
+IEPCP acknowledges the support of the Victorian Government.

 |19/11/2019||Document||Inner East Primary Care Partnership|